h3nnn4n/neo-personal-website/website/content/posts/aratu__ik_fk.md

    precious cycles.
 3. The solution is limited to `1` degree increments, which might be too much.
 4. It converges slowly.
-If it is `x` units away, with an step of `1` it will take `x` iterations to converge.
+If it is `x` units away, with an step of `1` it will take `x` iterations to converge (gross oversimplification).
 With 3 angles to optimize, this can be even longer.
 5. The solution starts from scratch every time and doesn't account for the current position.
 In some cases there might be multiple solutions and we want the one requiring the least amount of movement to reach.